Reyhand Tandem Speciale c.1938/9

 Reyhand produced a ‘Week End’ model tandem which was made from Durifort tubing, weighing 24 kilograms fully equipped, but his top of the range machines used Reynolds 531 and duralumin components to achieve a very low weight of approximately 16.5 kilograms, very light indeed for a 1930’s tandem.
-This is one of the lightweight machines designated ‘Type Speciale’.
+This is one of the more expensive lightweight machines, designated ‘Road’s [sic] King’ in the 1938 Reyhand catalogue.

 Parts include early Stronglight cranks, cantilever brakes, 5 speed Cyclo gear, Lefol brake levers and mudguards with Comodo rear rack, Maxi rear drag brake, Mavic alloy rims, AVA stem and handlebars.
 Non-original parts include the front wheel and the the chain rings (I’m looking for a ‘Cyclo Rosa’ double chain ring set if anyone can help please?)
 Other nice features include the bracing on the non drive side rear to add strength for the rear drag brake, and the internal cable routing for this brake.